 Here’s a list of things that can upset that delicate balance and destroy your dog’s immune system, leaving your best friend wide open to disease, illness and the inability to heal naturally.
 When you combine the following with a poor diet; you can understand why your dog’s immune structure is in distress.
 Pay close attention to the first three:

 - Antibiotics (on/off – chronic use such as with chronic ear infections – read more here)

 - Vaccines – Learn more about vaccinations on this page

 - Over the Counter Medications

 - Lack of Exercise (this is a big factor in stress for dogs)

-We hope this article has helped you with regards to the necessary steps involved in healing a dog with a yeast infection.
-Don’t mask the problem with antibiotics and steroids; this will ultimately hinder your dog’s recovery long term.
+Don’t mask the problem with antibiotics and steroids; this will ultimately hinder your dog’s recovery long term and won’t work.